 10. Josephus, the son of Matthias (both the Galilees; “Gamala also, which was the strongest city in those parts, was put under his command”)

 They Receive Authority for One Hour

-This gives some perspective to the angel’s statement in Revelation 17:12 that the 10 horns had “received no kingdom as yet.”
-Before 62 AD they didn’t oversee Jerusalem, Idumaea, Jericho, Perea, etc. They received these kingdoms and this authority around the beginning of 67 AD after the defeat of Cestius Gallus.
+We read in Revelation 17:12 that the 10 horns had “received no kingdom as yet.”
+This was true at the time when John wrote Revelation.
+Before the winter of 66-67 AD these generals didn’t oversee Jerusalem, Idumaea, Jericho, Perea, etc. They received these kingdoms and this authority around the beginning of 67 AD after the defeat of Cestius Gallus.